How To Build A Fire Pit In 11 Simple Steps

 Step 7: Move Your Pavers

 Most of the grunt work you’ll be doing when you build a fire pit is the physical moving of the pavers.
-For the trapezoidal pavers we’re using to build our circular pit, each one weighs about 25 pounds.
-They’re rough-textured and awkward to handle, so wearing heavy-duty gloves is necessary to avoid pinching or scraping your hands.
+For the trapezoidal pavers you’re using to build your circular pit, each one weighs about 25 pounds.
+To reduce any risk of injury, here are some additional products to consider using:

 Step 8: Start Digging